|

 Our response is not to argue about whether angels and demons exist.
 Rather we must pay attention to the point the New Testament writers are making in talking about them.

-Evil is social, not only personal.
-Satan and his evil forces are prowling the world, struggling for control of God's creation.
+God's creation.
 We know how our families have become a battlefield.
 The battle also takes place in our larger, more complex social institutions, including our customs, our laws.
 It includes government, our practices of finance, education, and hiring, and our systems of distributing goods and services.
 We have to fight evil in those places too.
 Our missional tools include such resistance actions as reform, lobbying, organizing, and boycotting.

 Evil is a mystery.
 Both within us and within our society it cannot be fully comprehended rationally.
 It is out of control.
 It rears up just when we think peace and justice are at hand.